MrTimeey/word-api/README.md

 It's also a learning project for various technologies like nodejs, express, mongoose and heruko deployment.

 ## Application env file
-Create an .env file for defining the application properties
+Create an .env file in `src/config` for defining the application properties

 Example:
 ```dotenv